InfoSecured/healthsync-ha/custom_components/healthsync_ha/README.md

 ## Options (Units)
 - In the integration Options, choose units for weight (lb/kg), distance (mi/km), temperature (F/C), energy (kcal/kJ), and hydration (fl oz/L).
 Defaults follow your HA system units where possible.

+## iOS App Setup
+- Install the HealthSync HA iOS app, enable HealthKit (read) and background fetch in Xcode, and add privacy descriptions.
+- In the app, enter your HA base URL (e.g., `https://<ha-host>`), paste the webhook ID from this integration, enable desired metrics (or Select All), tap Save, then “Authorize & Start Sync.”
+- Use “Test Webhook” in the app to confirm HA is reachable; HA logs will show incoming payloads, and sensors will appear dynamically.

 ## Versioning
 - Semantic Versioning: MAJOR when payload/entity behavior changes incompatibly, MINOR when adding metrics or capabilities, PATCH for fixes.
 Update `manifest.json` and tag releases accordingly.